mdvanes/polygram/BLOG.md

 </dom-module>
 ```

-Compilation fails with 4 errors.

-*now to add some typings*
-*script tag*

-Workaround :
-So extracting ts to separate file, so webpack match for tsloader can be... instead of part of the html match...  .
-How to load?
-Now using import (code example)  but would script tag work?
+The result is a failed compilation with 3 types of errors.
+Let's deal with them one by one.

-### Failing accessors
+### 1. Failing accessors

 The `is` and `properties` getters require a specifically set target ECMAScript version, the compilation error is:
 `error TS1056: Accessors are only available when targeting ECMAScript 5 and higher`.
 It surprises me that the default
-ES target is ES3, but it's no problem to use ESNext here, because the babel-loader will transpile it back to ES5.
+ES target is ES3, but it's not even a problem to use ESNext here, because the babel-loader will transpile it back to ES5.

-In the tsconfig.json added `"target": "ESNext"` to compilerOptions, that fixes this error.
+Adding `"target": "ESNext"` to compilerOptions in the tsconfig.json fixes this error.

-### Failing Polymer import
+### 2. Failing Polymer import

 `Polymer` can't be found for the `extends`.
 This is the most difficult of these errors to solve, because it is caused by the preferred module
 architecture of Polymer 2: because HTML imports are used, it is not possible to use `import Polymer from '../bower_components/polymer/polymer-element.html'`
 because this polymer-element does not export `Polymer` as an ES6 module.
 The webpack-polymer-loader can resolve HTML
-imports, but using `import '../bower_components/polymer/polymer-element.html'` results in an `error TS2304: Cannot find name 'Polymer'`
+imports, but using `import '../bower_components/polymer/polymer-element.html'` results in an `error TS2304: Cannot find name 'Polymer'`.
-I assume because it results in an HTML import @@@

-For the moment, I'm just removing the `extends Polymer.Element` from PolygrayApps.ts and `window.customElements.define(PolygramApp.is, PolygramApp);` from polygram-app.html.
+For the moment, I'm just removing the `extends Polymer.Element` from PolygramApps.ts and `window.customElements.define(PolygramApp.is, PolygramApp);` from polygram-app.html.
-@@@ try with html import/require/ts ref imports

-### Failing date-fns import
+### 3. Failing date-fns import

 To be able to continue resolving the compilation errors, I add a log statement to polygram-app.html: